NorwayLobster/myThread/README.md

 # thread
-it is a c++ thread library, based on posix thread interface.
+it is a c++ thread library, based on Linux posix thread interface.
 You will master std::thread, finally.